-Facebook is a popular advertising platform for two big reasons.
-First, it’s the biggest social media platform in the world, boasting nearly 2.5 billion active users.
-Second, it offers granular options for audience targeting, making it easy to get your types of Facebook ads in front of the people who are most likely to buy your products.
+Second, it offers granular audience targeting options, making it easy to get your Facebook ads in front of the people who are most likely to buy your products.

 One of Facebook’s best options for advertising to a niche audience is Facebook Custom Audiences.
 Custom Audiences lets you retarget people who have interacted with your business before: those who have purchased from your store or visited your website.